Route design and details

 - Lit by the flame taken from the cauldron at the main stadium, a single auxiliary cauldron per competition venue allowed the flame to also burn at Komazawa Sport Park, Enoshima Yacht Harbour, Toda Rowing Course, Kemigawa Playing Grounds and Karuizawa.

-- Yoshinori Sakai, was known as Hiroshima Baby as he was born on 6 August 1945 in Hiroshima, the day of the atomic explosion.
-He was chosen as last torchbearer to symbolise peace and hope.
+- Yoshinori Sakai, who was born in Hiroshima Prefecture on 6 August 1945, the day of the atomic explosion, was chosen as the last torchbearer to symbolise peace.